forage

 Garlic Mustard

-Garlic Mustard is an unassuming wild green with a pleasant peppery taste that is reminiscent of arugula.
-This wild plant with delicious flavor is easy to identify and prepare, so it’s the perfect plant to start your foray into foraging.
+Garlic Mustard is an unassuming wild green with a pleasant peppery taste reminiscent of arugula.
+This wild plant, with its delicious flavor, is easy to identify and prepare, making it a perfect choice for those new to foraging.
+It’s also rich in vitamins A and C, and has traditionally been used for various purposes, including as a natural antiseptic.

 lilacs